Hydrodynamic limit for the Ginzburg-Landau $\nabla\phi$ interface model with a conservation law and Dirichlet boundary conditions: Introduction

-with the Dirichlet boundary condition $h|_{D^\complement}=0$.
+with the Dirichlet boundary condition $h|_{D^\complement}=0$, where $H^1(D)^*$ is the topological dual of $H^1(D)$, see Section~\ref{subsec-mainresult} for details.
 Here, $\sigma:\real^d\to\real$ is a function called ``surface tension,'' which gives the local energy of macroscopic interface with tilt $u\in\real^d$, see \cite{FS97} for precise definition.
-The functional $\Sigma_D$ is called ``total surface tension,'' which gives the total energy of interface $h$.
-We note that total surface tension $\Sigma_D$ is the rate functional for the large deviation principle under the static situation, see \cite{DGI00}.
+The functional $\Sigma_D$ is called ``total surface tension,'' which gives the total energy of the interface $h$.
+We note that the total surface tension $\Sigma_D$ coincides with the rate functional for the large deviation principle under the static situation, see \cite{DGI00}.
 Taking $\Gamma=\Gamma_N$ instead of $D_N$, the large scale hydrodynamic behavior has been studied by \cite{N02a}.

 We should also mention the relationship between the equation \eqref{PDE1} and the Wulff shape discussed in \cite{DGI00}.
-As an application of the large deviation principle, the macroscopic height variable $h^N$ under the equilibrium state (Gibbs measure) conditioned on the total volume converges to the macroscopic interface so-called ``Wullf shape,'' the solution of the variational problem
+As an application of the large deviation principle, the macroscopic height variable $h^N$ under the equilibrium state (Gibbs measure) conditioned on the total volume converges to the macroscopic interface so-called ``Wulff shape,'' which is characterized as the solution of the variational problem

-as $N\to\infty$, where $v$ is the limit of the volume rescaled by $N^{-d}$.
-We emphasize that the solution $h(t)$ for \eqref{PDE1} converges as $t\to\infty$, and the limit coinsides with the solution of the variatinal problem \eqref{variational}.
-Indeed, the macroscopic motion described by \eqref{PDE1} relaxes the total energy $\Sigma_D$ and attains to the Wulff shape as the limit $t\to\infty$.
+as $N\to\infty$, where $v$ is the limit of the volume of $h^N$ rescaled by $N^{-d}$.
+We emphasize that the solution $h(t)$ of \eqref{PDE1} converges as $t\to\infty$, and the limit coincides with the unique solution of the variational problem \eqref{variational}.
+Indeed, the macroscopic motion described by \eqref{PDE1} relaxes the total energy $\Sigma_D$ and converges to its minimizer, that is, the Wulff shape as $t\to\infty$.